MichAdebayo/Dissolution-proxy-manuscript/README.md

 # 📘 Dissolution Manuscript:

 This repository contains the code used in the manuscript titled **"A comparison of new and established foraminiferal dissolution proxies in tropical Indian Ocean deep-sea sediments"**.
-It is published in the AGU journal : **Paleoceanography and Paleoclimatology**.
+It has been accepted to be published in the AGU journal : **Paleoceanography and Paleoclimatology**.
 The manuscript can be found in Chapter 4 of my thesis.

 ---